 You just need to call our offices at 1-201-529-2211 for your complimentary consultative estimate.
 At Ridgewood Moving we have Certified Moving Consultants that are skilled and trained professionals to assist with the planning and budgeting for your move.

 There is no charge for an estimate.
 We do provide in-home estimates, as well as phone estimating when applicable.
 On occasion, we will Facetime or provide virtual surveys for our customers convenience.

 Is Ridgewood Moving a residential or commercial mover?

 Ridgewood Moving Services is both a residential and commercial mover.
 We can provide for you whether you’re changing homes or relocating your office.

-> Ridgewood Moving Services operates outside of Bergen County and within the greater New York metro area, including counties in New York.
-We are based in Mahwah and Ridgewood, New Jersey, but our services are available to anyone in this area interested in moving.
+Ridgewood Moving Services, Interstate agent for Bekins Van line operates outside of Bergen County and within the greater New York metro area, including counties in New York.
+We are based in Mahwah, New Jersey, and our services are available to anyone in this area interested in moving.

-> Ridgewood Moving Services’ climate controlled warehouse is located in Mahwah, New Jersey, and can easily accommodate all needs.
+Ridgewood Moving Services’ climate controlled warehouse is located in Mahwah, New Jersey, and can easily accommodate all needs.
 We go out of our way to maximize the space you purchase so you get the most out of your investment.

 Can I visit the Ridgewood Moving Services office?

 For more than 50 years, Ridgewood Moving Services has built its reputation and name on highly personalized solutions for your moving needs.
 We’re so proud of our staff and organization that we welcome you to visit our office and see our service in person!